The best indoor air-quality monitors: Identify the pollutants that can compromise your health and comfort

 Once you’re aware something has risen to hazardous a level, you can take action to reduce it—usually by opening some windows.
 Some monitors will even trigger other smart appliances—such as an air purifier, a fan, or a dehumidifier—to help improve the air quality.
 Ultimately, a good IAQ monitor should provide enough clues for you to investigate and eliminate the source of your air quality woes.

-This unobtrusive IAQ monitor plugs directly into an AC outlet and tracks temperature, humidity, CO2, and chemical pollutants.
-These levels are displayed in an easy-to-read app dashboard and are aggregated into an overall air quality score of Poor, Fair, or Good.
-You can select from five monitoring profiles, ranging from general comfort to monitoring optimized for allergy sufferers or newborn babies.
-Best of all, you can plug in a “dumb” appliance—such as a fan or a dehumidifier—and the Awair Glow will automatically activate it based on a schedule, when pollutant levels rise, or when someone enters the room.
+This smart device plugs directly into a a power outlet and tracks temperature, humidity, and VOCs, displaying the measured levels in easy-to-read dashboard in its accompanying mobile app, and aggregating these results into an overall air-quality score of good, fair, or poor.
+But the feature that makes this device so effective is that you can plug a “dumb” appliance into it—such as a fan or a dehumidifier—and the Awair Glow will automatically activate that appliance to circulate your air based on a schedule, when pollutant levels rise, or when someone enters the room.

 Radon is one of the most common and deadly indoor pollutants, and it can’t be detected unless you’re actively looking for it.
 The Airthings Wave Plus is currently the only monitor that tracks Radon in real time.
 While that alone makes it worth the investment, it also tracks levels of carbon dioxide and VOCs (volatile organic compounds).
 You can get a quick air quality status by waving your hand in front the unit—hence the name—or dig deeper into current and historical measurements on the easy-to-use mobile app.
 The Airthings Wave can also be paired with IFTTT applets to alert you to high radon levels by text message or by changing the color of your Philips Hue smart bulbs.